x9code/x9code/README.md

 ## About Me

 MCA graduate with a strong foundation in **software testing and test automation**.
 Experienced in **manual and automation testing**, with hands-on exposure to real-world projects.
 Focused on building **reliable, maintainable, and scalable automation frameworks**.

 ---

+## SKILLS AND TOOLS
 | Category                  | Skills                                                                                                                                           |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------ |
 | **Languages**             | Java, SQL, JavaScript (basic), HTML, CSS                                                                                                         |